ZaelonD/Data_Structures_and_Algorithms_in_Java/README.md

 ordered destination array.
 Write code in main() that inserts some random numbers into the two source arrays, invokes merge(), and displays the contents of the resulting destination array.
 The source arrays may hold different numbers of data items.
-In your algorithm you will need to compare the keys of the source arrays, picking the smallest one to copy to the destination.
+In your algorithm, you will need to compare the keys of the source arrays, picking the smallest one to copy to the destination.
 You’ll also need to handle the situation when one source array exhausts its contents before the other.